A Wander around the Felt Cave, Lucy Sparrow’s Felt Making Studio

 A blowy man in the felt cave.
 A reminder of Lucy’s 8 Till Late Bodega in New York

-All this of course requires organisation and so Lucy invited us over to see her felt cave, the studio where all the magic happens.
-It’s a place which she’s needed to expand twice since moving there a couple of years ago, such is the need to produce the goods in this mini felt factory.
+All this of course requires organisation and so Lucy invited us over to see her felt cave.
+This is the studio where all the magic happens.
+It’s a place which she’s needed to expand twice since moving there a couple of years ago.
+Such is the need to produce the goods in this mini felt factory.

 Farm Living and the Felt Cave

 Nestled in the middle of the Cambridgeshire countryside on a farm near Saffron Walden.
 She has rented a couple of farmers outbuildings and converted them into a mini storage and cutting warehouse.
-It’s like a cool little den, inside it’s all felt, string and patterns but from the outside it’s like any other farmers yard.
-Muddy and accessed via a small stone path there is absolutely nothing to tell that on the inside an epic undertaking is now underway to potentially stock a Los Angeles replica supermarket two times over.
+It’s like a cool little den.
+Inside it’s all felt, string and patterns but from the outside it’s like any other farmers yard.
+Muddy and accessed via a small stone path there is absolutely nothing to tell that on the inside an epic undertaking is now underway.
+Something that will potentially stock a Los Angeles replica supermarket two times over.

 lucy sparrow